ts-kontakt/df2tables/README.md

 ## Features

 - Converts `pandas.DataFrame` to interactive standalone HTML tables
+- You can browse quite large data sets using filters and sorting
 - Self-contained HTML files with embedded data—no external dependencies at runtime
 - Works independently of Jupyter or web servers—viewable offline in any browser, portable and easy to share
 - Color-coded formatting for numeric columns with customizable precision
-- Easy customizable HTML (minimal template system using [comnt](https://github.com/ts-kontakt/comnt) included)
 - **Useful for some training dataset inspection and feature engineering**: Quickly browse through large datasets, identify outliers, and data quality issues interactively
+- Easy customizable HTML
 ## Screenshots
 A standalone html file containing a js array as data source for datatables has several advantages, e.g. you can browse quite large data locally (something you don't usually do on a server).
-Below is an example of 100k rows with additional html rendering.
+(By default, filtering is enabled for all non-numeric columns) Below is an example of 100k rows with additional html rendering.

 <p align="left">